savengeli/your-food-diary/README.md

 Your food diary was created as a react demo project.

-See it in action: https://angry-sammet-201443.netlify.com/
+See it in action: https://angry-sammet-201443.netlify.com/ (NOTE: this version does not work on mobile phones.)

 Your food diary lets the user to calculate calories, macronutrients and sugars of the foods they have added to the diary.
 User can search food from the USDA Food Composition Databases using the search field or add their custom food (which is an important feature because all foods are not found in the databases).
 The food that user has selected is added to the food diary which is displayed as a table.
 Foods can be removed one by one from the diary.
 User can change the amount of food to calculate the nutrients for that amount.
 The total amount of calories and nutrients of all foods is shown in the table footer.